 Canadian adolescents have the highest rate of cannabis use in the developed world.
 For example, Canadian youth ranked first for cannabis use among 43 countries and regions across Europe and North America.
 One-third of Canadian youth (regardless of gender) tried cannabis at least once by age 15.
 Colorado, where cannabis was legalized in January 2014, has recently reported one of the highest state prevalences for cannabis use in adolescents, while other states experienced a decline in use during the same period.

-Studies show that when perception of marijuana’s risk drops, use of the drug rises quickly.
-In Canada, the perceived dangers of marijuana have been declining over the last decade.
-In 2014, less than 40 per cent of high school seniors said they believed regular marijuana use was risky, the lowest it’s been since the 1970s.
+Studies show that when perception of risk associated with cannabis drops, use of the drug rises quickly.
+In Canada, the perceived dangers of cannabis have been declining over the last decade.
+In 2014, less than 40% of high school seniors said they believed regular cannabis use was risky, the lowest that number has been since the 1970s.

-Perhaps unsurprisingly, cannabis use among Canadian adolescents has also been on the rise over the past few decades.
+Perhaps unsurprisingly, cannabis use among Canadian adolescents has been on the rise over the past few decades.
 Based on the Canadian Community Health Survey, use by Canadians ages 15 years and older almost doubled between 1985 and 2015.
-There’s also a sizable portion of the nation’s youth who use marijuana on a frequent basis.
-According to a recent study by the Canadian Centre on Substance Abuse, 10 per cent of grade 12 students smoke marijuana every day.
+There’s also a sizeable portion of the nation’s youth who use cannabis on a frequent basis.
+According to a recent study by the Canadian Centre on Substance Abuse, 10% of grade 12 students smoke cannabis every day.

-Numerous studies associate regular marijuana use with a bleak set of life outcomes including poor academic performance, increased welfare dependence, greater unemployment, addiction and lower life satisfaction and achievement.
+Numerous studies associate regular cannabis use with a bleak set of life outcomes including poor academic performance, increased welfare dependence, greater unemployment, addiction and lower life satisfaction and achievement.